 Rodriguez and her colleagues stress the importance of seeking out the most effective repellents to avoid mosquito bites.

-“At a time where vector-borne disease like Zika is a real threat, the most egregious danger to the consumer is the false comfort that some repellents give them protection against Ae. aegypti when they actually offer none,” explains Rodriguez.
+“At a time where vector-borne disease like Zika is a real threat, the most egregious danger to the consumer is the false comfort that some repellents give them protection against Aedes aegypti when they actually offer none,” explains Rodriguez.